oisdk/site/drafts/scheduling-effects.markdown

 2
 ```

-We can *interleave* the effects of these expressions: here the scheduling
-becomes apparent:
+But you can see its effect when we use the `interleave`{.haskell} combinator:

  ```haskell
 >>> retract $ interleave (replicate 3 oneThenTwo)